rmey/BYOK-LUKS/README.md

 - Configuring Block Storage in IBM Cloud to be used by a Virtual Machine based on Ubuntu Linux 16.04 LTS
 - Mounting IBM Cloud Block Storage with multi-path tools
 - Encrypting the block device with LUKS using a key retrieved from IBM Key Protect using an IAM Service ID API Key
-- Basic curl and shell scripting
+- Understanding of basic curl and shell scripting

 ## Architecture
 todo: include picture